Craft Beer in France: Everything You Need To Know Before Your First Sip

 I’ve heard French beer can be expensive.
 Is that true?

 Craft beer in France can indeed be more expensive than in some other regions, particularly in major cities like Paris.
-Prices for a 25cl pour (demi) can range from €6 to €10 or more for specialty brews.
-This reflects the quality of ingredients, artisanal production, and the unique character of the beers, making it a worthwhile indulgence for the experience.
+The cost of specialty brews starts at €6 and reaches more than €10 for a 25cl pour.
+The high quality of ingredients and artisanal production standards determine the cost of this product.
+The unique character of these beers makes the experience a truly worthwhile indulgence.

 What are some classic French beer styles I should try?